 - It provides kittens with painful lessons that show them the damage their teeth and claws can inflict.
 It’s how they learn what is and isn’t acceptable behavior.

 - It allows for social bonding, whether it’s among kittens or between you and your cat.
-Your cat will think of you as the provider of fun as you play together which will strengthen the bond between the two of you.
+Your cat will think of you as the provider of fun as you play together which will strengthen the bond and love between the two of you.

 - It can help timid cats to relax and learn to trust you.
 They can play with you at a distance and gradually you can close this gap